bionicguppie/bionicguppie.github.io/_posts/2021-10-03-PowerPlatform-email-flow.md

 For a Flow, something has to trigger it.
 Currently, I use a "button", though in practice it just means that the Flow will run one time when I test it.

 The flow starts with an excel table.
 It uses the step called "List rows present in a table.
 The step needs to know where the file is located and the file needs to be formatted correctly.
 For this step to work, there needs to be a "key" column in the file.
 The key column is just numbers, 1 through however many items you need to send.
 Each email row needs it's own number.
+In this file, I used "ID" for the key column.

 ![excel table formatting.png]({{site.baseurl}}/images/excel table formatting.png)